Frequently Asked Questions

 Does Budle Bay have easy access to facilities?
 (Field school specific)

 Nearby Belford is easily accessible only a few minutes away by bus.
 Students will also be shuttled there at least once a week to shop at the Co-operative supermarket (which has a cash point (ATM) within).
 There are also several pubs in Belford and a fish and chip shop.
-There is a launderette in Belford and at Budle Bay campsite.
+There is a launderette in Belford.
 There is a Doctor, Dentist, post office and pharmacy in Belford if needed.
+We will lilely also arrange a supermarket delivery to the camsite each week.

 What’s the weather like at Bamburgh?

 Bamburgh and the surrounding area get all kinds of weather.
-It’s important to be prepared for all eventualities.
+We have been fortunate in recent seasons to have had good weather but as we are in the north of England it is important to be prepared for all eventualities.
 We suggest you pack layers, as we can get some very hot days and some very cool nights.
 Being on the North-East coast of England there is always a chance of rain, so some good quality waterproofs are a must.

 Please note: we will send you a detailed booklet with lots more info once you have booked your place.